adriangrigore/ulinux/README.md

 ![Build](https://github.com/prologic/ulinux/workflows/Build/badge.svg)

-> µLinux (uLinux) is a micro (µ)Linux Cloud Native OS designed for high
+> uLinux (_µLinux_) is a micro (µ)Linux Cloud Native OS designed for high
-> performance, minimal overheads and decreased security footprint attack surface.
+> performance, minimal overhead and a small footprint.
+>
-> µLinux is container-ready and is small enough with a lot of fat removed and
+> uLinux is container-ready and small enough that it could be used as a sort of "UniKernel"
-> stripped down you could _almost_ consider it a "Unikernel" of sorts.
+> for your applications.
+>
 > If you care about performance, footprint, security and minimalism like I do
 > you'll want to use µLinux for your workloads.

 > __NOTE:__: µLinux is _NOT_ a full blown Desktop OS nor will it ever likely be.
 >            It is also not ever likely to build your favorite GCC/GLIBC/Clang
->            software as it only ships with a very small C compiler and libc (musl).
+>            software as it only ships with a very small C compiler (tcc) and libc (musl).
 >            Consider using [Alpine](https://alpinelinux.org/) for a more feature
 >            rich system or any other "heavier" / "full featured" distro.